stanleybak/vnncomp2021/benchmarks/cifar10_resnet/README.md

 **Data Format**: The input images should be normalized using mean and std computed from CIFAR-10 training set.
 The perturbation budget is element-wise, eps=2/255 on unnormalized images and clipped to the [0, 1] range.
-We provide `eval.py` as a simple PyTorch example of loading data (e.g., data preprocessing, channel order etc).
+We provide `cifar_eval.py` as a simple PyTorch example of loading data (e.g., data preprocessing, channel ordering etc).

 **Data Selection**: We propose to randomly select 48 images from the test set for the ResNet-2B and 24 images for the ResNet-4B.
 The images are classified